sadeeqilu/front-end-dev-guide/README.md

 # PORTAL FRONTEND DEV GUIDE

-This document will explain the entire structure for portal applications.
-This document will also give some brief explanation and an insight for common files and structure.
+This document will explain the entire structure for nannodit portals.
+This document will also give some brief explanation and an insight for common files and structure for the portal projects.
-In this repository, you will find the template for a portal frontend to run successfully.
+In this repository, you will find somewhat like a template or bootstrap for a portal application development.

+## Overview

+Front-end web development is the development of the graphical user interface of a website, through the use of HTML, CSS, and JavaScript, so that users can view and interact with that website.

+The nannodit portal is a portal that is used to help a particular service users to easily sign up for a campaign/serivice.

+## What is expected

+On the user interface, the main things that are expected are as follows:

+* Header section: awardees, news, frequently asked questions, news, language selector(uz/ru/en) and a participate button
+* Participate modal: This should contain a text field for entering msisdn/pin and a send msisdn/pin button, using javascript this button and field will be replaced accordingly.
+There should be an alert section for error/success message above the text field.
+This modal should be closed with only a close button.
+* Header enrichment: This is very important because the service operators provides the user's msisdn in the headers, we can use this to pre fill the msisdn field.
+* Banner section: A section on the homepage where the campaign is advertised and some information about the campaign with images and codes to send using the mobile phone.

 ## Folders